Drill cuttings: Land farming

-Another concern with land farming is that while lower molecularweight petroleum compounds biodegrade efficiently, higher molecular weight compounds biodegrade more slowly.
+Another concern with land farming is that while lower molecular-weight petroleum compounds biodegrade efficiently, higher molecular weight compounds biodegrade more slowly.
 This means that repeated applications can lead to accumulation of high molecular weight compounds.
 At high concentrations, these recalcitrant constituents can increase soil-water repellency, affect plant growth, reduce the ability of the soil to support a diverse community of organisms, and render the land farm no longer usable without treatment or amendment.
 Recent studies have supported the idea that field-scale additions of earthworms with selected organic amendments may hasten the long-term recovery of conventionally treated petroleum contaminated soil.
 The burrowing and feeding activities of earthworms create space and allow food resources to become available to other soil organisms that would be unable to survive otherwise.
 The use of earthworms in Europe has improved the biological quality of soils of some large-scale land-reclamation projects.

 When considering land farming as a waste management option, several items should be considered.
 These include site topography, site hydrology, neighboring land use, and the physical (texture and bulk density) and chemical composition of the waste and the resulting waste-soil mixture.
 Wastes that contain large amounts of oil and various additives may have diverse effects on parts of the food chain.
 Constituents of particular concern include pH, nitrogen (total mass), major soluble ions (Ca, Mg, Na, Cl), electrical conductivity, total metals, extractable organic halogens, oil content, and hydrocarbons.
 Oil-based muds typically utilize an emulsified phase of 20 to 35 percent by weight CaCl2 brine.
 This salt can be a problem in some areas, such as some parts of Canada, the mid-continent, and the Rocky Mountains.
 For this reason, alternative mud systems have emerged that use an environmentally preferred beneficial salt, such as calcium nitrate or potassium sulfate, as the emulsified internal water phase.